ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 1. You will see the work items, source code and CI/CD definitions already populated by the demo generator.
     ![VSTS Dashboard](images/vstsdashboard.png "MyShuttle Project in VSTS")

 1. Navigate to the **Code** hub.
-You will notice we have two code repositories - one with the same name as your project that contains the code for the web application and the other one **MyShuttleCalc** - contains the code for a class library  that is used by the MyShuttle2 application
+You will notice we have two code repositories: One with the same name as your project - this repo contains the code for the web application and the other one **MyShuttleCalc** - contains the code for a class library  that is used by the MyShuttle application

     ![VSTS Code Repo](images/vstscoderepo.png "MyShuttle Code Repositories in VSTS")

-Next, we will log in to the virtual machine and set up Eclipse and a private VSTS build agent.
+Having VSTS setup, we will now log in to the virtual machine and set up Eclipse

-## Setting up Eclipse
+## Exercise 2: Setting up Eclipse

 1. If you have not already, log in to the virtual machine